INVESTOR HREDD PRECISION TOOLS

 .

-Does the scheme require grievance mechanisms of certified mills to have the following features?
+Does the scheme require grievance mechanisms of certified entities to have the following features?
 Select all that apply.

 ❐ Publicly available complaints and resolutions